currentc57/mini-digital-dial-magnifier/README.md

 that support Arduino code relatively easy.
 This should allow users to port the code to other Arduino compatible microcontrollers.

 This code is written to use either
-  - the Earle F. Philhower arduino-pico core https://github.com/earlephilhower/arduino-pico
+  1. the Earle F. Philhower arduino-pico core https://github.com/earlephilhower/arduino-pico
-  - When uploading, you will need to select the "Seeed XIAO RP2040" board. or
+    - When uploading, you will need to select the "Seeed XIAO RP2040" board.

-  - the Arduino core for the Espressif ESP32 https://github.com/espressif/arduino-esp32/
+  2. the Arduino core for the Espressif ESP32 https://github.com/espressif/arduino-esp32/
     - When uploading, you will need to select the "ESP32C3 Dev Module" board.

 The display code uses the Universal 8 bit Graphics Library by olikraus https://github.com/olikraus/u8g2/